-Development has dramatically altered the water systems, and management practices have polluted local waterbodies and aquifers.
+Development has dramatically altered water systems in the area, and management practices have polluted local waterbodies and aquifers.
 In addition, climate change will continue to create challenges in the years to come.
-A watershed-based planning approach recognizes that healthy water systems are important for a thriving urban environment and all forms of water are interconnected.
+A watershed-based planning approach recognizes that healthy water systems are important for a thriving urban environment and that all forms of water are interconnected.